mlapehn/rails-bog-app/README.md

 #### 2. Add Bootstrap to your project

-Rails handles CSS and JavaScript with a system called the asset pipeline.
-We'll go over it more next week, but for now, you'll add Bootstrap via the asset pipeline.

-Third-party libraries belong in the `vendor/assets` sub-directory of your Rails app.
-Use the following Terminal command to download the Bootstrap CSS file (via `curl`) and save it in a new `bootstrap-3.3.6.min.css` file inside the `vendor/assets/stylesheets` sub-directory.
+You can add Bootstrap via a gem or by downloading it.
+If you download it remember that third-party libraries belong in the `vendor/assets` sub-directory of your Rails app.
+Here's a terminal command to download the Bootstrap CSS file (via `curl`) and save it in a new `bootstrap-3.3.6.min.css` file inside the `vendor/assets/stylesheets` sub-directory.

 ```zsh
 ➜  curl https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/css/bootstrap.min.css > vendor/assets/stylesheets/bootstrap-3.3.6.min.css